 FLOVENT HFA is not to be regarded as a bronchodilator and is not indicated for rapid relief of bronchospasm.
 Patients should be instructed to contact their physicians immediately when episodes of asthma that are not responsive to bronchodilators occur during the course of treatment with FLOVENT HFA.
 During such episodes, patients may require therapy with oral corticosteroids.

 Persons who are using drugs that suppress the immune system are more susceptible to infections than healthy individuals.
 Chickenpox and measles, for example, can have a more serious or even fatal course in susceptible children or adults using corticosteroids.
 In such children or adults who have not had these diseases or been properly immunized, particular care should be taken to avoid exposure.
 How the dose, route, and duration of corticosteroid administration affect the risk of developing a disseminated infection is not known.
 The contribution of the underlying disease and/or prior corticosteroid treatment to the risk is also not known.
 If a patient is exposed to chickenpox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
 If a patient is exposed to measles, prophylaxis with pooled intramuscular immunoglobulin (IG) may be indicated.
 (See the respective package inserts for complete VZIG and IG prescribing information.)
 If chickenpox develops, treatment with antiviral agents may be considered.

-Because of the potential for worsening infections, inhaled corticosteroids should be used with caution, if at all, in patients with active or quiescent tuberculosis infection of the respiratory tract; untreated systemic fungal, bacterial, viral, or parasitic infections; or ocular herpes simplex.
+Inhaled corticosteroids should be used with caution, if at all, in patients with active or quiescent tuberculosis infections of the respiratory tract; systemic fungal, bacterial, viral, or parasitic infections; or ocular herpes simplex.